 Where to Find a Product Rating

-While a PEI rating is useful to consumers, it is not created specifically for consumer use.
+While a durability rating is useful to consumers, it is not created specifically for consumer use.
 There is no industry requirement or consumer protection law that requires manufacturers to publish this information.
 For this reason, it is not always published or easy to find.
-In fact, you may need to read the fine print or product specification details to identify a product’s PEI rating.
+In fact, you may need to read the fine print or product specification details to identify a product’s durability rating.
 Other areas to look for the PEI rating are a tearsheet and tech specs.
 Keep in mind that the use of this rating system is not universal by all manufacturers.
-Some products without a PEI rating are described as being well-suited for a specific use.
+Some products without a durability rating are described as being well-suited for a specific use.
 In the event that you cannot find a detailed product description related to intended uses or a PEI rating for a specific product, it may be safer to shift your interest to another product with published usage recommendations.